georgemuriithi/tesla-stock-price-pred/README.md

     <img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg">
 </a>

-**Sentiment scores** for the tweets are calculated using **TextBlob.** The polarity range is [-1.0, 1.0], with -1.0 as the most negative polarity and 1.0 as the most positive.
-0.0 is neutral polarity.
+**Sentiment scores** for the tweets are calculated using **TextBlob.** The polarity range is [-1.0, 1.0], with -1.0 as the most negative polarity, 1.0 as the most positive polarity and 0.0 as the neutral polarity.
 Then, a **frequency analysis** is conducted on the sentiment scores.
 Lastly, the **daily average sentiment scores** are computed.

 ### <a href="https://github.com/georgemuriithi/tesla-stock-price-pred/blob/main/4-TSLA-Stock-Price-Prediction-With-Sentiment-Scores.ipynb">Prediction With Sentiment Scores</a>
 <a href="https://colab.research.google.com/drive/1w1OSOoh5ab2jB8S6Devm-o7zDMaXnMnj?usp=sharing">